StephenPhilipOFlynn/project5-mildrew/README.md

 ## Unfixed Bugs
 * I was unable to get the Kaggle API to recognise the root directory in the VS code environment, so the data was manually uploaded.
 * I ran out of time to complete this project, on my next attempt I hope to substantively build a functioning machine learning image classifier.
-* Package compatibility issues, also mean that fully updated streamlit to the extent of the project to date was not possible.
+* The project was slightly too large (509.8mb) for updated deployment and I did not resolve prior to the deadline.

 ## Deployment
 ### Heroku